American humor: Stand-up

 American stand-up comedians deal with a variety of forms and issues.
-Among forms popular or popularized in the US is observational comedy, about everyday life, and Improvisational comedy.
+Among forms popular or popularized in the US are observational comedy, about everyday life, and Improvisational comedy.
 Modern improvisational comedy in general is largely linked to Chicago and especially The Second City troupe.
 The 1950s saw the rise of this troupe's significance in modern improvisational comedy.

 That decade also witnessed a rise in stand-up comedy dealing with more provocative or politically charged subject matter.
-Among the best known comedians from the 1950s to the 1980s to work in this fashion are Lenny Bruce, Richard Pryor, George Carlin, Bill Hicks, and Sam Kinison.
-They dealt with subject such as race, religion, and sex in a manner that was generally not allowed on television or film.
+Among the best-known comedians from the 1950s to the 1980s to work in this fashion are Lenny Bruce, Richard Pryor, George Carlin, Bill Hicks, and Sam Kinison.
+They dealt with subjects such as race, religion, and sex in a manner that was generally not allowed on television or film.
 The Richard Pryor Show ended after four episodes due in part to controversy, although poor ratings were a strong factor.
 In other cases the reactions were more severe, as both Lenny Bruce and George Carlin were arrested on obscenity charges.

 However, other stand-ups in the US choose an opposite approach that involves avoiding angering or offending elements of the audience.
 They may also try to work "clean" either because they prefer doing so or because they wish to reach audiences that disdain raunchy material.
 Among those who do so as a preference are Brian Regan, Bob Newhart, and Bill Cosby.
-Ray Romano is capable or even willing to work "blue," as demonstrated on Dr. Katz, Professional Therapist DVD commentary tracks, but has tended to avoid doing so out of deference to his current audience.
+Ray Romano is capable of or even willing to work "blue," as demonstrated on Dr. Katz, Professional Therapist DVD commentary tracks, but has tended to avoid doing so out of deference to his current audience.